appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs/migrate-bind-mount-to-efs.md

    ```bash
    sudo docker ps -a | grep appsmith
    ```
-3. Exec into the container with, replace the `<CONTAINER-ID>` with Appsmith container ID.
+3. Exec into the container with:

    ```bash
    sudo docker exec -it -u root <CONTAINER-ID> bash
    ```
+ Replace the `<CONTAINER-ID>` with Appsmith container ID.
 You'll see both the old and new volumes attached to the Appsmith container.
  4. Copy the backup tar to the EFS volume with:

    ```bash